-Pega Cloud® maintains a robust set of networking and security controls that enables you to take advantage of the power of Pega Platform™, strategic applications, and third-party integrations delivered as a cloud-delivered service.
-Pega Cloud provisions development, staging, and production environments on separate connections within a single virtual private cloud (VPC) that is hosted in an Amazon region for public, private, and hybrid connectivity.
+Pega Cloud Services maintains a robust set of networking and security controls that enables you to take advantage of the power of Pega Platform, strategic applications, and third-party integrations delivered as a cloud-delivered service.

 Connecting to Pega Cloud

-You have access to applications and integration services deployed in your VPC through a secure internet connection.
-Pega Cloud supports the following connectivity methods:
+You have access to applications and integration services deployed in your Pega Cloud Services virtual space through a secure internet connection.
+Pega Cloud Services supports the following connectivity methods:

 This option supports secure internet access for all user traffic, such as hosted applications and Dev Studio, as well as integration services traffic.